 Honda CMX 500 Rebel

-When it comes to the CMX500, affordable, enjoyable, and the perfect bike for new riders springs to mind.
+When it comes to the CMX500, the words ‘affordable’ and ‘enjoyable’ spring to mind, making it the perfect bike for new riders.
 Honda has built the foundations for a great modern cruiser.

 It’s no secret that the Honda Rebel has been an extremely influential model in the market these past few years.
 If you have an eye for cruiser styling, I don't think you will find anything that can match this in the A2 category, especially for the sweet £6,199 price tag too!

-If the Honda CMX500 Rebel has taken your fancy, please head over and take a look at our review.
+If the Honda CMX500 Rebel has taken your fancy, why not check out our full Honda CMX 500 review?

 |Engine||471cc, Liquid-cooled, DOHC (47hp)|